BRIDGE: Byzantine-resilient Decentralized Gradient Descent: Introduction

 \section{Introduction}

-Learning a model that minimizes the statistical risk is one of the fundamental goals of machine learning.
-A typical technique that accomplishes this task is \emph{empirical risk minimization} (ERM)~\cite{sebastiani2002machine,kotsiantis2007supervised,bengio2009learning,mohri2012foundations}.
-In this case, the model is learned by applying optimization tools on a training dataset that is traditionally assumed to be available at a centralized location.
-However, in many recent applications (e.g., the \emph{Internet of Things}), training data are distributed over a network, while in some other applications, the dataset cannot be processed by a single machine due to its size (e.g., social network data) or privacy concerns (e.g., smartphone data).
-Such applications require that the model be learned over the network.
-When the learning alrogorithm requires a central server directly connected to all the nodes in the network, we term the algorithm as distributed learning.
-Some other algorithms can accomplish learning tasks without a central server.
-We call these algirhtms decentralized learning algorithms.
+One of the fundamental tasks of \emph{machine learning} (ML) is to learn a model using training data that minimizes the statistical risk~\cite{Vapnik2013nature}.
+A typical technique that accomplishes this task is \emph{empirical risk minimization} (ERM) of a loss function~\cite{sebastiani2002machine,kotsiantis2007supervised,bengio2009learning,Mohri2012foundations,MLtextbook}.
+Under the ERM framework, an ML model is learned by an optimization algorithm that tries to minimize the average loss with respect to the training data that are assumed available at a single location.
+In many recent applications of ML, however, training data tend to be geographically distributed; examples include the multi-agent and Internet-of-Things systems, smart grids, sensor networks, etc. In several other recent applications of ML, the training data cannot be gathered at a single machine due to either the massive scale of data and/or privacy concerns; examples in this case include the social network data, smartphone data, healthcare data, etc. The applications in both such cases require that the ML model be learned using training data that are distributed over a network.
+When the ML/optimization algorithm in such applications requires a central coordinating server connected to all the nodes in the network, the resulting framework is often referred to as \emph{distributed learning}~\cite{YangGangEtAl.ISPM20}.
+Practical constraints many times also require an application to accomplish the learning tasks without a central server~\cite{nokleby2020}, in which case the resulting framework is referred to as \emph{decentralized learning}.